 Our He Shou Wu extract is prepared in the traditional way by cooking it with beans to bring out more of the tonic effects.
 This is important because the studies above showed that prepared was not as good at raw when taken internally, though it still worked well.
 At this time we do not offer raw He Shou Wu.

 That being said, the topical use of prepared He Shou Wu is better.
 Now, we haven’t really recommended people use this topically…yet.
 We’re going to test and report later on the results.
 What would be the best way to do this?
 My guess is to start with something simple like mixing He Shou Wu with a little bit of water to make a paste and then applying this to the hair, scalp, beard, etc.

 Back to internal use.
 Does it work?
 We have received reports from a few customers that it has.
 Here’s from a few five-star reviews we’ve received…

 “Great effect to be in good health all the week!!
 And my hair is more strong and starting to coming back to black !!
-They is new hair growing to!!!
-Very happy thanks guys!!”
+There is new hair growing too!!!
+Very happy thanks, guys!!”

 Mark M said:

 “I’ve been taking He Shou Wu for a while now, pleased to say, my gray hair and beard is growing in BLACK AGAIN.
 Very happy and pleased to have this result!
 Thank you LOST EMPIRE HERBS.
 HE SHOU WU works for me.”